colbyenbody/combat_simulator/README.md

-# Fight Simulator
+# Combat Simulator

-A simple fighting simulator where the user can create fighters and then run a fight simulation.
+A simple combat simulator where the user can create fighters and then run a fight simulation.